 Alopecia disease is characterized by round patches of hair loss.
 According to the American Academy of Dermatology, 2 percent of Americans will develop alopecia areata in their lifetimes.
 The cause of alopecia is unknown and people with this disease tend to be in good health.
 Alopecia affects individuals across ages and ethnic groups, but children and young adults are more commonly affected.

 Video of the Day

 According to the University of Maryland Medical Center, the two main types of alopecia are alopecia areata and androgenic alopecia.
-Alopecia areata is an autoimmmune disease where the body attacks its own hair follicles, causing hair loss.
+Alopecia areata is an autoimmune disease where the body attacks its own hair follicles, causing hair loss.
 Androgenetic alopecia is inherited.
 Other forms of alopecia include alopecia totalis, which is hair loss of the scalp, and alopecia universalis, which is the loss of all body hair.
 It is common for people with alopecia to lose and regrow hair repeatedly.
-People may suffer from soreness and itching before hair loss, but symptoms generally are very mild.
+People may have soreness and itching before hair loss, but symptoms generally are very mild.
 Alopecia is not contagious.